 When you ship a product to a customer, one of the first things they encounter is your brand packaging.
 If you ship the goods in a plain or non discreet box, not only will they notice, they’ll probably be underwhelmed.
 There’s a reason why you see that happy Amazon smile on every one of their boxes, parcels, or envelopes.
 Yet another layer down is the outer wrapping of a product, and it also matters how distinctive that is.

 These days, the packaging is just as important for your branding and marketing efforts as any other strategy you might apply.
 How can you use this to your advantage?
 What are some ways that you can leverage your B2C packaging to boost your branding efforts?
+Let’s see how your rigid boxes can step it up with your branding.

 To stand out from the crowd you must be unique.
 That’s why product packaging should be creative, engaging, and most importantly, brand-defining.
 A box is a box, but a cool and creative box is truly something special.